-Partnering with a management and development company like Physicians Endoscopy (PE) can afford a long list of benefits, from leveraging rich expertise in building and acquiring ambulatory surgery centers (ASCs) to accessing a comprehensive team that works exclusively on the business and operational components of ASCs.
+Partnering with a management and development company like PE GI Solutions can afford a long list of benefits, from leveraging rich expertise in building and acquiring ambulatory surgery centers (ASCs) to accessing a comprehensive team that works exclusively on the business and operational components of ASCs.
 But it’s natural for a center to initially come to the table with concerns about the partnership and the future of the center and its staff.

 Two PE partnered center administrators-Darlene Buddendorf of Endoscopy Center at St. Mary and Penny Nicarry of Endoscopy Center at Robinwood-spoke with PE Senior Vice President of Business Development and Marketing Carol Stopa about their initial concerns and how those concerns were quickly alleviated.